 "I stopped doing what my role was supposed to be as a 'senior art director,' and, with a little common sense, just did what felt right.
 It led me down roads I never expected.
 And before I knew it, I started to see the connective tissue between the entire problem solving process.
 How surprised a client was to hear a creative talk about positioning and go-to-market strategies!
 I fostered new relationships, called universities, did research, and then, when it came time to take all the chaos and funnel it into something tangible, I was informed and inspired.
 I can’t tell you how happy clients are to see a passionate creative gush on about the way their company will evolve.

 "I've earned my seat at the table, and I'm ready to offer not just design, art and creative direction, but a range of strategic thinking and services.
 Following my heart, gut, mind, passion, I believe I am doing what not only feels right, but is right--bringing integrity back into a field it should never have left--and doing it with eagerness and indignation."

-Originally, Horner planned to major in fine art (oil painting) and spent a summer in Venice (Italy) studying watercolor.
-But after transferring from Northwestern Community College (Traverse City), she changed her major to graphic design, the art of visualizing ideas and problem solving.
+Before she made her mark on the field of advertising, Horner planned to major in fine art (oil painting) and spent a summer in Venice (Italy) studying watercolor.
+Then, after transferring from Northwestern Community College (Traverse City), she changed her major to graphic design, the art of visualizing ideas and problem solving.
 She returned to Europe and took part in internships under Studio LUST and NLXL in the Netherlands.